-Financial Aid Self-Service & Student Administrative Services HelpDesk
+Financial Aid Self-Service & Student Administrative Services Helpdesk

-Financial aid is an enabling element in your educational pursuit.
-To that end, NYCPM has implemented the TouroOne student portal.
+NYCPM has implemented the TouroOne student portal.
 With this system, you can review your financial aid awards in real-time, accept or reject loan-based financial aid, gain insight into what might be delaying your financial aid, and much more.
 You can also register and pay your bill via the student portal.